ministryofjustice/security-guidance/docs/secure-data-transfer-guide.md

 Any accompanying message or filename **SHALL NOT** reveal the contents of the encrypted file.
 The sender **SHALL** check, at an appropriate time, that the transfer has been successful, and obtain a receipt.
 An email confirming receipt is acceptable.

-Report any issues to your line manager and in the case of missing or corrupt data to the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) immediately.
+Report any issues to your line manager and in the case of missing or corrupt data to the [Security team](mailto:security@justice.gov.uk) immediately.

 ### Data transfers by post or courier